yas99en/script-maven-plugin/README.md

 | globalSettings | true | use global variable `settings`.|
 | globalLog | true | use global variable `log`.|

-## Note

-* This plugin sets ScriptEngine.FILENAME and ScriptEngine.ARGV to script engines, but many engines ignore these properties.
-* You can access the filename and command line arguments via the global variable `mvn`.

 ## Global variables